Trans-Neptunian Objects

 Dynamical classes:

-Classes of outer solar system objects, with numbers of known objects (1,731, as of 3 September 2012) in parenthesis (see note below):
+Classes of outer solar system objects, with numbers of known objects with MPC designations (2,946, as of 22 April 2018) in parenthesis (see note below):

 The graph below plots eccentricity versus semimajor axis for outer solar system objects by class (click here for a larger version).
 Black asterisks indicate values for Jupiter, Saturn, Uranus, Neptune, and Pluto (from left to right).
 The light blue curves indicate values corresponding to perihelion distances of 40 AU, 45 AU, and 50 AU (from left to right on the graph).